 After knocking SSDs for poor performance, Fusion-io is now building one itself – but throwing out existing speed-limiting SSD interfaces designed for disk drives.
 A preview device, running at 95,000-plus IOPS, was shown at HP's Discover event in Vienna last month.
-Fusion-io has criticised SSDs for poor performance, saying: The …
+Fusion-io has criticised SSDs for poor performance, saying: …

 isn't faster & faster data access just going to lead to code being even more bloated and sloppily written than it is today?

 after all once your code produces the result needed consistently and in an acceptable time how many people go in and optimise it further?

 That's not going to stop vendors from wanting to sell ever faster kit in any way, though.
 Quite to the contrary.
 Figure out a way to produce better code with less effort and you can outperform the competition on cheaper kit.